 - Cultural and linguistic barriers.
 Services are not always provided in a culturally-accessible fashion (e.g. in partnership with trusted community institutions), or in a language that people speak.

 - Inequitable resource distribution.
 Vaccines are largely distributed through mass vaccination sites and pharmacies, which are not evenly distributed through all communities.

 - Confusing sign up systems.
 Most vaccines signups are through online systems, which require an internet connection.
 Not everyone can easily navigate the online vaccine signup system.

 - Lack of transportation.
 Not all people have a vehicle they can drive to a vaccination.
 In addition, many vaccination sites are drive-through only and do not provide walk-up services.

-Why are vaccination rates for “Other” and “Multi-race” so high compared to their share of the state population?
+Why are vaccination rates for “Other” so high compared to its share of the state population?